ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 ## Step 3: Implement TransformConfiguration <a name="digestconfiguration"></a>

-**dpk_digest/runtime.py**

-This file implements a series of user defined validation steps that must be executed prior to invoking the transform.
-Key Methods implemented by the developer are:
+**dpk_digest/runtime.py**  This file implements 3 classes, the first being TransformConfiguration.
+It defines two user defined methods that must be implemented by the developer for each transform:

-* add_input_params() is called by the framework to validate the presence of all required configuration parameter for this transform and specifies guidance to the user if any is missing
+* add_input_params() is called by the framework to validate the presence of all required configuration parameters for this transform and specifies guidance to the user if any is missing
 * apply_input_params() is called by the framework to validate the values associated with the configuration parameter.

 ```python